 The potential budget impact analysis included the candidate populations eligible for treatment: adult males diagnosed with nmCRPC eligible for first-line therapy with antiandrogens.
-Scher et al. estimated the incidence of nmCRPC using a dynamic transition model that used prostate-cancer specific risk of disease progression and mortality.68 The progression and mortality estimates were sourced from published trials, meta-analyses, and observational study data, and incidence and prevalence estimates across eight prostate cancer health states were simulated between 2009 and 2020. nmCRPC was defined as localized prostate cancer with biochemical failure after hormonal therapy with a projected incidence of approximately 59,000 cases in 2020.
+Scher et al. estimated the incidence of nmCRPC using a dynamic transition model that used prostate-cancer - specific risk of disease progression and mortality.68 The progression and mortality estimates were sourced from published trials, meta-analyses, and observational study data, and incidence and prevalence estimates across eight prostate cancer health states were simulated between 2009 and 2020. nmCRPC was defined as localized prostate cancer with biochemical failure after hormonal therapy with a projected incidence of approximately 59,000 cases in 2020.
 Applying this incidence to the projected 2020 US adult male population resulted in an incidence estimate of 0.05%.
 We then applied this estimate to the five-year estimated and projected US adult male population between 2018 and 2022, which resulted in an annual incident population of approximately 59,000 patients eligible for treatment with either antiandrogen therapy.
-This reflects the labeled indication for apalutmaide and enzalutamide, although the clinical trials enrolled a higher risk population with more rapid PSA doubling times.
+This reflects the labeled indication for Apalutamide and enzalutamide, although the clinical trials enrolled a higher risk population with more rapid PSA doubling times.
 At least initially, it is likely that not all patients with nmCRPC would be treated with antiandrogen therapy.
-We expect input at the meeting of the MW CEPAC on estimating the likely proportion of patients with nmCRPC whom clinicians would want to treat with antiandrogen therapy.

-ICER's methods for estimating potential budget impact are described in detail elsewhere and have recently been updated.
-The intent of our revised approach to budgetary impact is to document the percentage of patients that could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
+ICER's methods for estimating potential budget impact are described in detail elsewhere{Pearson, 2018, 10001} and have been recently updated.
+The intent of our revised approach to budgetary impact is to document the percentage of patients who could be treated at selected prices without crossing a budget impact threshold that is aligned with overall growth in the US economy.
+For 2018-19, the five-year annualized potential budget impact threshold that should trigger policy actions to manage access and affordability is calculated to total approximately \$991 million per year for new drugs.